williamtong/TILDA_defect_classification/README.md

 | **8 kernels + 16 kernels + 32 kernels (8,16,32)** | a-1 | b-1 | c-1 | d-1 |
 | **16 kernels + 32 kernels + 64 kernels (16,32,64)** | a-2 | b-2 | c-2 | d-2 |

 There are many ways to select the best model.
-They often depend on the use case.
+Their selection depends on the use case.
 For examples, some defects may be more costly to the company than others, so they should be emphasized more.
-However, we are not privy to this information in our case, so we shall use the overall accuracy as the metric to select the best model.
-Below are the overall accuracies of the models.
+However, we are not privy to this information in this case, so we shall use the overall accuracy as the metric to select the best model, shown below.
 As one can see, they linger near the 50-60% levels.
 While they are well above the baseline of ~25%, there is room for improvement.

 <h4>Total accuracy</h4>